RTSIR/GBGNRNet/README.md

 # GBGNRNet
-This repo contains the KERAS implementation of "Gradient based Blind Gaussian Noise Removal Network using Multi-Scale Feature Information(GBGNRNet)"
+This repo contains the KERAS implementation of "Gradient and Multi Scale Feature Inspired Deep Blind Gaussian Denoiser"

 # Run Experiments